Shen-Guo/movie_app/README.md

 whatever the ruby expression goes into the  <% %> and for @var don't forget the equal  <%= @var_name %>

-#### 2 with the searching result link, I first pass in title to get the information, however, there are movies with exactly same title but in different years. the title is not unique
+#### 2 With the searching result link, I first pass in title to get the information, however, there are movies with exactly same title but in different years. the title is not unique

-#### solution: get imbID instead, this id is unique so you get diferent information with same title
+#### Solution: get imbID instead, this id is unique so you get diferent information with same title

 #### 3 URL encoder